Phala-Network/phala-docs-old/docs/balances.md

     sudo docker run -p 8080:8080 phala:test
     ```

-Enter the Substrate websocks RPC endpoint in `Settinngs` tab.
+Enter the Substrate websocket RPC endpoint in `Settings` tab.
 If you published the port to 8080,
 use `http://localhost:8080/ws`.

 ![](./static/status-bar.png)